 Thurmond said having mug shots so easily visible on the internet can prevent a person from being hired or hurt them in child custody cases.

 “Frankly, some of these websites provide a service to the public in that regard,” he admitted.
-“But when you are found not guilty, or when the charge is (not prosecuted) or dismissed, you should have the comfort to know that you’re going to be extorted for hundreds of dollars by some random company just because they pulled your mug shot off of a public domain.”
+“But when you are found not guilty, or when the charge is (not prosecuted) or dismissed, you should have the comfort to know that you’re not going to be extorted for hundreds of dollars by some random company just because they pulled your mug shot off of a public domain.”